UEFA Nations League: What is it and how will it work?

 Each league will have four group winners.

-These are paired off in a play-off consisting of a two-legged semi-final and then a one-off final.
+These are paired off in a play-off consisting of a one-legged semi final and then a one-legged final.

 The four winners of these play-offs will book their place at Euro 2020.